 Thistle Parks on a Google map

-Or head inland and visit the villages of Fochabers (home of Baxters, the well-known maker of soups and other Scottish produce), or Craigellachie, with Scotland’s only cooperage, where they make barrels to store whisky, and a Thomas Telford bridge, or Fordyce, near Portsoy, where you can browse in the visitor centre which demonstrates the craft of the traditional joiner (carpenter).
+Or head inland and visit the villages of Fochabers (home of Baxters, the well-known maker of soups and other tasty Scottish produce), or Craigellachie, with Scotland’s only cooperage, where upi cam watch them make barrels to store whisky.
+Speaking of whisky, there are many distilleries in the North East, so take your pick from Glenlivet, Glenfiddich, Macallan, Glen Garioch and many more.

-Don't miss out Huntly - with the rugged ruins of Huntly Castle and an excellent specialist whisky shop, as well as Dean's Visitor Centre where you can watch shortbread being made and enjoy the product!
-Huntly Castle Caravan Park is right by the Castle.
+Don't miss Huntly - with the rugged ruins of Huntly Castle as well as Dean's Visitor Centre where you can watch shortbread being made and enjoy the product!